nnjonx/Energy-Project/README.md

 The user can create, update, delete, and view the data.
 They then can access a database that has the customer's meter readings, payments, bills, and tariff details.
 The user can also create an invoice for the customer.
+The rar file contains the java code of the program and a connection example to a potential database.
+Feel free to ignore the connection file if you're not interested in connecting the program to a database (the code is not coded to be compatible with a database but it is possible to make it compatible)